Na Na Na (Na Na Na Na Na Na Na Na Na): Commercial performance

 In the United States, "Na Na Na" debuted and peaked at number 77 on the Billboard Hot 100, and reached number 21 on the Hot Rock & Alternative Songs chart.
-In Canada, the single reached number 70 on the Canadian Hot 100 and number 37 on the Canada Rock chart.
+In Canada, the single reached number 70 on the Canadian Hot 100 and number 37 on the Canada Rock chart, being certified platinum by Music Canada.
 The song also reached number 10 on the Mexico Ingles Airplay chart.

 In the United Kingdom, the song debuted atop the UK Rock & Metal Singles Chart and remained at the peak position for four weeks; the song also reached number 31 on the UK Singles chart.
 The British Phonographic Industry certified "Na Na Na" gold in 2024, signifying sales of 400,000 units.
 The track also charted in several other European charts: Scotland (26), Sweden (44), Austria (71), the Netherland (86), and Germany (94).
 Additionally, "Na Na Na" reached number 9 on the Japan Hot 100 chart and number 33 in New Zealand, being certified gold in the latter country by Recorded Music NZ.